Budget Categories List: 6 Essential Groups for a Perfect Budget

 Frequently Asked Questions

 Budget categories are organized groups used to track your income and expenses.
-They help you clearly understand where your money is going and ensure every naira is assigned a specific purpose.
+They help you clearly understand where your money is going and ensure every dollar is assigned a specific purpose.

 Your budget should include fixed expenses, variable expenses, transportation costs, savings and investments, debt repayment, lifestyle spending, and irregular expenses like sinking funds.